Edward Calvin Kendall

-Edward Calvin Kendall (March 8, 1886 – May 4, 1972) was an American chemist.
-In 1950, Kendall was awarded the Nobel Prize for Physiology or Medicine along with Swiss chemist Tadeusz Reichstein and Mayo Clinic physician Philip S. Hench, for their work with the hormones of the adrenal gland.
-Kendall did not only focus on the adrenal glands, he was also responsible for the isolation of thyroxine, a hormone of the thyroid gland and worked with the team that crystallized glutathione and identified its chemical structure.
+Edward Calvin Kendall (March 8, 1886 – May 4, 1972) was an American biochemist.
+In 1950, Kendall was awarded the Nobel Prize for Physiology or Medicine along with Swiss chemist Tadeusz Reichstein and Mayo Clinic physician Philip S. Hench, for their work with the hormones of the adrenal glands.
+Kendall not only researched the adrenal glands, he also isolated thyroxine, a hormone of the thyroid gland and worked with the team that crystallized glutathione and identified its chemical structure.

-Kendall was a biochemist at the Graduate School of the Mayo Foundation at the time of the award.
+Kendall was a biochemist at the Graduate School of the Mayo Foundation at the time of the Nobel award.
 He received his education at Columbia University.
 After retiring from his job with the Mayo Foundation, Kendall joined the faculty at Princeton University, where he remained until his death in 1972.
 Kendall Elementary School, in Norwalk is named for him.

 Early life and education

 Kendall was born in South Norwalk, Connecticut in 1886.
 He attended Columbia University, earning a Bachelor of Science degree in 1908, a Master of Science degree in Chemistry in 1909, and a Ph.D. in Chemistry in 1910.